chainloop-dev/chainloop/README.md

 ![Chainloop Contracts](./docs/img/overview-3.png)

-### Third-Party Integration fan-out
+### We meet you where you are with third-party integrations

-Operators can set up third-party integrations such as [Dependency-Track](https://docs.chainloop.dev/guides/dependency-track) for SBOM analysis or an OCI registry for storage of the received artifacts and attestation metadata.
+Operators can set up third-party integrations such as [Dependency-Track](https://docs.chainloop.dev/guides/dependency-track), or [Guac](https://docs.chainloop.dev/guides/guac/) for SBOM analysis or a storage backend such as an OCI registry, or cloud blob storage to place the received artifacts, pieces of evidence and attestation metadata.

 ![Chainloop Overview](./docs/img/overview-2.png)